 The methodology used and the various sources of data are outlined in Kym Anderson and Vicente Pinilla, ‘Annual Database of Global Wine Markets, 1835 to 2016: Methodology, Derived Indicators and Sources’, WERC Working Paper 0417, November 2017, which is accessible here.

 This database also underlays a major revision, update and backdate of the preceding issue of the Global Wine Markets statistical compendium, which is still available for free download as an ebook here.
 The pdf version of the new book summarizing these data is available as Global Wine Markets, 1860 to 2016: A Statistical Compendium, by Kym Anderson, Signe Nelgen and Vicente Pinilla.
-That too may be downloaded free of charge as an ebook from the University of Adelaide Press, where a hard copy also may be ordered for A$77 plus postage.
+That too may be downloaded free of charge as an ebook from the University of Adelaide Press.
+Hard copies may be ordered from Amazon.

 Previous editions of the Global Wine Statistical Compendium

 The University of Adelaide's Wine Economics Research Centre, and before it the Centre for International Economic Studies, published several versions of this compendium between 1998 and 2011 (except for the versions with data up to 2005 and 2006, which were produced by the Centre of Policy Studies at Monash University and distributed by Wine Australia).
 They are:

 Global Wine Markets, 1961 to 2009: A Statistical Compendium